 - Look for a pressure washer that has a ground fault interrupter built into the cord.
 (Note: Some require a 20-amp circuit.)

-- If your cleaning needs are more demanding, consider a unit that includes electronic fuel injection, or EFI.
+- For demanding cleaning needs, consider a unit that includes electronic fuel injection, or EFI.
 This feature gives the pressure washer 50 percent easier starting and better fuel economy.

 - Pressure washers with the PWMA logo indicate that they have been certified by the Pressure Washer Manufacturers’ Association.